-Note: \ See "Handbook of Beacon Regulations", C/S.007.
+Note: See "Handbook of Beacon Regulations", C/S S.007 (Should refer to the C/S website for the POC).

 2. BACKGROUND INFORMATION ON THE 406 MHz SYSTEM

 2.1 406 MHz Beacons

 The use of the 406 MHz system shall be in accordance with the appropriate provisions of the ITU Radio Regulations, and the alerting signals shall be in accordance with relevant ITU-R Recommendations.